 Not reviewing your mortgage regularly

 Once you’re in your 40s, you’re probably in ‘automatic mode’ when it comes to paying your home loan bill.
 You pay it without thinking about it.
 But you shouldn’t blindly pay your mortgage without reviewing it occasionally.
 When interest rates change, this affects how competitive your present deal is.
-It’s a good idea to scrutinise your mortgage at least once a year to see if better deals are becoming available.
+It’s a good idea to scrutinise your mortgage at least once a year to see if better deals are available.

 Having lingering credit card debt

 Credit cards have their good points – they’re convenient, let you accumulate reward points and may even come with built-in travel insurance.
 But they’re not a substitute for common sense.
 An endless downward spiral of credit card debt can be crippling.
 Avoiding this catastrophe is a matter of developing good habits.
-Use your credit card only for small purchases as a convenience – not to spend up big with money you don’t have.
+Use your credit card only for small purchases – not to spend up big with money you don’t have.

 Not checking your super